José de Alcíbar

-José de Alcíbar, or Alzíbar (1725/30 - 1803, Mexico City) was a Mexican painter, of Basque origin; active from 1751 to 1801.
+José de Alcíbar, or Alzíbar (c.1725/30 – 1803) was a Mexican painter, of Basque origin; active from 1751 to 1801.

 Biography

+He was born in Mexico City.
 He may have been a student of José de Ibarra and is known to have worked in the studios of Miguel Cabrera.

-He was one of the founding members of the Real Academia de Bellas Artes de San Carlos in 1784, where he served as a professor and participated in activities there until his death.
+Alcíbar was one of the founding members of the Real Academia de Bellas Artes de San Carlos in 1784, where he served as a professor and participated in activities there until his death.
 Most of his works were on religious themes, paintings for churches, or portraits of notable people.
 He was known to be active in all the cultural affairs of the city.